Michael Cheika's Australia squad for Ireland series

 In the backs, 21-year-old Melbourne Rebel Jack Maddocks, who was on Rugby World magazine’s list of the 50 Future Stars You Need to Know Now in our May 2018 issue, and Brumbies full-back Tom Banks both have the chance to make their Wallabies debuts.

-Brumbies hooker Folau Fainga’a, Reds duo Caleb Timu (back-row) and Brandon Paenga-Amosa (hooker) are also in line to win their first caps against Six Nations Grand Slam champions Ireland.
+Brumbies hooker Folau Fainga’a, Reds duo Caleb Timu (back-row) and Brandon Paenga-Amosa (hooker) are in line to win their first caps against Six Nations Grand Slam champions Ireland too.

 Related: Ireland squad to face Australia

-Note: UPDATED: Australia squad for Ireland series